 The story of Monkey 47 begins in the 1940s.
 In July 1945, to be precise!
 Wing Commander Montgomery “Monty” Collins of the Royal Air Force was posted to the British sector of divided Berlin.
 Having arrived in Berlin after the end of the war and taken up his post in the administration of the British sector, Commander Collins was profoundly affected by the extent of the destruction of the capital and so resolved to support the reconstruction of Germany in his free time.
 Henceforth he became devoted to the rebuilding of the Berlin Zoo, through which he came to sponsor an egret monkey by the name of Max.

 Montgomery Collins left the Royal Air Force in 1951.
 Driven by his desire to learn the art of watch making, Collins moved to the Northern Black Forest region.
-Unfortunately he showed little talent for watch making and so instead opened a country guesthouse, which he named “The Wild Monkey” in honour of Max the monkey he had sponsored in Berlin.
+Unfortunately he showed little talent in the field of horology, so instead opened a country guesthouse, naming it “The Wild Monkey” in honour of Max.

-Sparing you all a few twists and turns and a biography of 1940’s Germany – the Black Forest area has always been known for distilling fruit liqueurs.
-Collins combined this with his interest in gin and what he created – Schwarzwald Dry Gin – became the trademark spirit for the guesthouse until the 1970s.
-Almost four decades later in 2006, this story was rediscovered by Alexander Stein, who just so happened to descend from a family of distillers…
+The Black Forest area has always been known for distilling fruit liqueurs.
+Collins combined this history with his interest in gin and what he created – Schwarzwald Dry Gin – became the trademark spirit for the guesthouse until the 1970s.
+Almost four decades later, in 2006, this story was rediscovered by Alexander Stein, who just so happened to descend from a family of distillers…

-“I was completely fascinated by Collins’s eventful biography – from his beginnings as the well-travelled child of a diplomat, to his years as a soldier and his time in Madras and Berlin, and finally his arrival in the Black Forest, and his transformation from a man of the world to a simple Black Forest restaurateur – right from the moment I first heard the story.
-I was enthralled, no, I was obsessed with the idea of producing a Black Forest gin whose aromas would come from local ingredients, and I was determined to breathe new life into an old recipe.”
+“I was completely fascinated by Collins’s eventful biography, from his beginnings as the well-travelled child of a diplomat, to his years as a soldier and his time in Madras and Berlin, and – finally – to his arrival in the Black Forest and his transformation from a man of the world to a simple Black Forest restaurateur.
+Right from the moment I first heard the story I was enthralled.
+No – I was obsessed with the idea of producing a Black Forest gin whose aromas would come from local ingredients, and I was determined to breathe new life into an old recipe.”

-As far as the subject of gin was concerned however, any knowledge or experience Stein had, was limited exclusively to the consumption – and not the making – of Gin.
-At the end of 2008 he decided to quit his job and move back to his homeland, with the first priority being to find a master distiller who could work with him to turn this idea into reality.
+As far as the subject of gin was concerned however, any knowledge or experience Stein had was limited exclusively to the consumption – and not the making – of Gin.
+Still, at the end of 2008 he decided to quit his job and move back to his homeland, with the first priority being to find a master distiller who could work with him to turn this idea into reality.

 Southern Germany may seem like a strange place to have a wealth of distilling expertise, but with a history of creating fruit liqueurs and brandies as well as being the home of many coppersmiths experienced in building stills, it remains (despite a now more global craft distilling revolution) probably one of the best places to create a new spirit.